kirenz/deep-learning/docs/tensorflow.md

 ## Code example

 Next, we take a look at how to build a deep neural network model using TensorFlow 2 and Keras.

-The content is based on Laurence Moroney's excellent Tutorial "Intro to Machine Learning" (see the video below):
+The content is based on Laurence Moroney's excellent Tutorial "Intro to Machine Learning" (see video below):

 :::{Note}
-You'll find the Jupyter Notebook for this example in the next section.
 :::

 <br>